500 Participants Needed

 The trial information does not specify whether you need to stop taking your current medications.
 However, it does mention that you should not be currently engaged in therapy for major depression or insomnia disorder.

-What data supports the effectiveness of the treatment Perinatal Understanding of Mindful Awareness for Sleep (PUMAS) for depression during pregnancy?
+What evidence suggests that the Perinatal Understanding of Mindful Awareness for Sleep (PUMAS) program might be an effective treatment for perinatal depression?

 Who Is on the Research Team?